-The new constitution of our modern matriarchy shall impose a referendum on any law dealing with matters related to the reproduction modes and human sexuality (family law, abortion, pregnancy for others, in-vitro fertilization, prostitution, etc.).
-Similarly, according to the Iroquois constitution12 , any declaration of war or any sending of military resources (troops or arms) abroad will also have to be submitted to a referendum first.
+The new constitution of our modern matriarchy shall impose a referendum on any law dealing with the reproduction modes and human sexuality (family law, abortion, pregnancy for others, in-vitro fertilization, prostitution, etc.).
+Similarly, according to the Iroquois constitution12 , any declaration of war or deployment of military resources (troops or arms) abroad will also have to be submitted to a referendum first.

 Nowadays, it is vital to ensure the well-being of future generations.
-The matriarchist constitution will, therefore, include an obligation to any bill to justify itself to our descendants of the seventh generation.
+Therefore, the matriarchist constitution will include an obligation to any bill to justify itself to our descendants of the seventh generation.
 The governance of many Aboriginal peoples operates that way.
 It is found, for example, clearly stated by Chief Orel Lyons, guardian of the Onondaga people's faith, one of the five founding nations of the Iroquois Federation:

 « Make your decisions on behalf of the seventh generation coming.
-Those faces looking up from the earth, layer upon layer waiting their time.
-Defend them, protect them, they’re helpless, they’re in your hands.
+Those faces are looking up from the earth, layer upon layer, waiting their time.
+Defend them, protect them; they’re helpless, they’re in your hands.
 That’s your duty, your responsibility. »13

-We did the exercise of comparing Aviacracy and Democracy for educational purposes, to understand this new political system.
+We did the exercise of comparing Aviacracy and Democracy for educational purposes to understand this new political system.
 But the two are not opposed.
-It is quite the opposite.
+On the contrary, it is quite the opposite.
 Aviacracy can be considered more as a refinement of democracy.
 Because basically, grandmothers will naturally foster consensus within families.
 So in aviacracy, power always remains in the hands of the people, but through their grandmothers.